White Australia policy

-Immigration policies before Federation
+Immigration policies before federation

-The Gold Rush Era
+Gold rush era

 The discovery of gold in Australia in 1851 led to an influx of immigrants from all around the world.
-The colony of New South Wales had a population of just 200,000 in 1851, but the huge influx of settlers spurred by the Australian gold rushes transformed the Australian colonies economically, politically and demographically.
-Over the next 20 years, 40,000 Chinese men and over 9,000 women (mostly Cantonese) immigrated to the goldfields seeking prosperity.
+The colony of Victoria had a population of only 77,000 in 1851 and New South Wales just 200,000, but the huge influx of settlers spurred by the Australian gold rushes transformed the Australian colonies economically, politically and demographically.
+Over the next 20 years, 40,000 Chinese men but very few women, nearly all from the province of Guangdong (then known as Canton) but divided by language and dialect nevertheless, immigrated to the goldfields seeking prosperity.

 Gold brought great wealth but also new social tensions.
-Multi-ethnic migrants came to New South Wales in large numbers for the first time.
+Multi-ethnic migrants came to Victoria and New South Wales in large numbers for the first time.
 Competition on the goldfields, particularly resentment among white miners towards the successes of Chinese miners, led to tensions between groups and eventually a series of significant racist protests and riots, including the Buckland riot in 1857 and the Lambing Flat riots between 1860 and 1861.
 Governor Hotham, on 16 November 1854, appointed a Royal Commission on Victorian goldfields problems and grievances.
-This led to restrictions being placed on Chinese immigration and residency taxes levied from Chinese residents in Victoria from 1855 with New South Wales following suit in 1861.
-These restrictions remained in force until the early 1870s.
+This led to restrictions being placed on Chinese immigration and residency taxes levied from Chinese residents in Victoria from 1855.
+New South Wales following suit with poll taxes and tonnage restrictions only in 1861.
+These restrictions remained in force only until 1867.